 Filing your tax returns on time and paying your taxes as soon as you can is the best way to avoid a levy.
 You can request more time to file and pay your taxes with an extension if you are unable to file on time.
 If you owe more than you can pay, you can opt to enter a payment arrangement with the IRS.

-Working with the IRS to settle outstanding tax debt can help prevent a levy.
-You may be able to establish a payment plan, negotiate an offer in compromise to pay off the debt for less than the full amount you owe, or request currently not collectible status if paying the debt would constitute a hardship.
+Working with the IRS to settle outstanding back taxes can help prevent a levy.
+You may be able to establish a payment plan, negotiate an offer in compromise to pay off the back taxes for less than the full amount you owe, or request currently not collectible status if paying owed back taxes would constitute a hardship.

 If you recently received a levy notice, it’s not too late to act.